ShortCircuit: AlphaZero-Driven Circuit Design: Experimental Evaluation

 \subsection{Experimental Setup}

-We train and evaluate \OurMethod{} on the $8$-input truth tables that we randomly extract from the EPFL benchmark as described in section~\ref{sec:data-extraction}.
+We train and evaluate \OurMethod{} on the $8$-input truth tables that we randomly extract from the EPFL benchmark, as described in section~\ref{sec:pre-training}.
 We specifically choose to test on these circuits, since they correspond to real-world Boolean functions that have more practical interest than uniformly random truth-tables.
 In total, we extract $1.8$ million AIGs with an average number of AND-nodes of $10.08$.

-We train \OurMethod{} on a server with an Intel(R) Xeon(R) Platinum 8462Y+ CPU with 500GB RAM and 4x Nvidia L40 with 46GB VRAM each.
-It takes about four days to pre-train our model for 400 epochs with a batch size of 1024.
-We use a cosine annealing with warm restarts learning rate scheduler with a starting learning rate of $1\times 10^{-3}$, and we clip the gradients to $1.0$.
-Our transformer blocks follow the structure of Llama 3~\citep{meta2024llama3}, and the number of transformer blocks we use are $P=H=S=2$ as depicted in Figure~\ref{fig:Model}.
-With $16$ heads and an intermediate embedding size of $4096$, our model comprises almost $35$ million parameters.
-During pre-training, we apply a uniformly sampled permutation transform to the training sequences with probability $75\%$, and a target negation transform with probability $50\%$.
-Finally, to speed-up pre-training, we use a distributed dataloader yielding batches of sequences of same length to avoid applying padding and consequently unnecessary computations.
+We pre-train \OurMethod{} with a batch size of 1024 for 250 epochs, and finetune the model until it converges.
+Our model architecture is as depicted on Fig.~\ref{fig:Model} and uses transformer blocks following Llama 3~\citep{meta2024llama3} structure.
+We use are $H=4$ and $P=S=3$ transformer blocks for the different parts with $16$ heads and an intermediate embedding size of $4096$, summing to $51.6$ million parameters.
+During pre-training, we apply a uniformly sampled permutation transform to the training sequences and a target negation transform both with probability $50\%$.